Learn to Ride 1

 * Indicates that these days are back to back lessons in which case there is either tacking up or untacking (not both) in the lessons.
 (The first time-slot would tack up (add 30 min before), the second time-slot would untack (add 30 min after.))

 OUR MISSION: We are dedicated to introducing newcomers to our sport, and to building for all riders a solid foundation of horsemanship and humanship abilities.
-These abilities are discovered as riders experience our FUNmanship and Learn to Ride programs that teach skills both on and off (the) horse.
+These abilities are discovered as riders experience our Learn to Ride and Growth Track programs that teach skills both on and off (the) horse.

 basic horse skills learned off, and on, the horse that are necessary for a solid foundation.